mehrzadian/Spectral_Clustering/README.md

 # Spectral_Clustering
-final project to linear algebra for computer science \n only used numpy.\n vectorized as much as possible.
+final project to linear algebra for computer science only used numpy. vectorized as much as possible.